HawkHub5276/ELK-REPO/README.md

 **Recap:**

 - Which file is the playbook?
   The playbook is a YAML  file (extension .yml).
-It is copied into **/etc/ansible** directory (you may create a “files” directory and place necessary files there).
+It is copied into the **/etc/ansible** directory (you may create a “files” directory and place necessary files there).
 - Which file do you update to make Ansible run the playbook on a specific machine? **Hosts**
 - To run the playbook, cd to the /etc/ansible directory.
 Then, run the appropriate command:  	ansible-playbook install\_elk.yml
                                       ansible-playbook install\_filebeat.yml webservers

 - Which URL do you navigate to to check that the ELK server is running?
 When the ELK machine is up and running, use the **curl command** or open a new browser and use the **public ip address & port 5601 for the ELK machine (20.110.123.43).**  http://[ **20.110.123.43**]:5601/app/kibana

 **Bonus\*\***